georkost4/TodayILearned/Side-Tasks/diary.md

 We woke up late and went to this beach you know where .
 We arrived around 5 pm there was not many people there surprisingly but anyhow I took my dose of swimming.
 Went to the hotel (straight to the pool) for an hour or so .
 Ate dinner , chilled at the balcony and after that took a nap till 2 am .
 We went to the next town to get some drinks.
 It was ok.

+12/8/2018

+13/8/2018

+Woke up late , ate lunch and slept  again :P .
+Went outside for coffee returned and binged watched iZombie on Netflix.

+14/8/2018

+Went to work around 11 pm .
+Ate lunch  took a nap , went for coffee to watch the 3rd place match of the World cup .
+Went home to eat and get ready for a night out to the city and after that the club .

 15/8/2018

 Woke up late , ate lunch and took a nap again till 6.30 .
 Went outside to see the final of the world cup and after that straight home to send out my cv's .